TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **_– Transfers to Service Providers and Vendors_**

-We may use third parties to perform services in connection with our operations, to improve the Site and our services, products and features, and to protect our users.
+We may use third parties to perform services in connection with our operations, to improve the Site and our services, products, and features, to protect our users and better understand their needs, and to optimize the services and the users’ experiences.
 These third parties may include (but are not limited to) service providers and vendors.

+These third parties may provide data points including how much time you spend on specific pages, which links you choose to click, and data that helps determine user preferences.
+This information enables us to build and maintain our services with user feedback.
+These third parties may use cookies and other technologies to collect data on your behavior and devices such as the device type, browser information, and preferred language.
+An example of one of these third parties is Hotjar.
+To opt-out of Hotjar’s cookies, please see the link in our Cookie Policy.

 Indeed may transfer your Personal Data in limited situations to certain third-party vendors that assist Indeed with protecting our users and maintaining the quality of our services, products and features provided to those users.
 An example would be vendors Indeed uses for fraud detection purposes.
 Examples of those vendors include: SiftScience and Emailage.